Schema File

 }

 The shared uid / cid id space also lets one query join across both backends.
-See Multiple Graphs for the full query model — USE-free routing, cross-backend joins, and composites — and Reference for the runtime DDL that builds the same catalog live.
+See Multiple Graphs for the full query model (routing, cross-backend joins, and composites) and Reference for the runtime DDL that builds the same catalog live.

 How it works

 • Connector = connection, graph = mapping.
-A graph owns a per-connector mapping (keyed internally <graph>/<connector>), so one graph can span multiple backends.
+A graph maps labels and relationship types onto one or more connectors, so a single graph can span backends.

-• USE-free routing.
-At boot — and on REFRESH SCHEMA — the engine builds a label → source index from the graphs, connectors, and introspected native schemas.
-A query with no USE is routed by the labels (and declared properties) it mentions; ambiguity yields an actionable error rather than a silent guess.
+• Routing by label.
+At boot (and on REFRESH SCHEMA) the engine tracks which graph defines each label.
+A query with no USE routes by the labels and declared properties it mentions; anything ambiguous returns an actionable error rather than a silent guess.